 However, there are some downsides as well.
 Since wireless systems connect to a socket for power, these will cause problems during power outages.
 Furthermore, these might require some drilling to get a power connection and hence might not be suitable for some renters.
 Some other cons also remain, such as signal dropping issues, privacy concerns since data is being uploaded on the internet, and cloud storage costs.

 Choosing Between Wired vs. Wireless Home Security Systems

 To aid you in your decision-making process, here is a quick guideline that will help you in making the right decision.
 The following are a few of the things you need to consider when choosing between wireless and wired systems:

 - Wi-Fi Connection: Do you have a strong, fast, and stable Wi-Fi connection?
 If so you can opt for wireless systems because they come with a lot of cool features that will aid security.
-If your internet connection is weak, however, wireless systems will expose you to some risk.
+If your internet connection is weak, however, wireless systems will expose you to some risks.

 - Moving: Are you a renter?
 Or do you move houses often?
-If so, you best not go with wired systems since they require you to drill cameras into the walls, and have a significant setup cost.
+If so, you best not go with wired systems since they require you to drill cameras into the walls and have a significant setup cost.